-So, these boundary condition now we can use for the second half cycle that means, here itself let me write this value here also x 0 minus 2 mu n by k.
-Now, that means, for second half cycle what we can write at for second half cycle our equation was x is equal to A 3 sin omega n t plus A 4 times cosine omega n t then minus mu N by k.
+That means here itself.
+Let me write this value here also, x 0 minus 2 mu N by k.
+Now, that means, for second half cycle, what we can write?
+For second half cycle, our equation was, x is equal to A 3 sin omega n t plus A 4 times cosine omega n t.
+Then minus mu N by k.
+This is the general solution where t varies from, once again, 0 to pi by omega n.

-This is the general solution where t varies from once again 0 to pi by omega N, so, when I am writing t here, same thing t varies from 0 to pi by omega N that means, from here to here, this is second half cycle.
+So, when I am writing t here, same thing, t varies from 0 to pi by omega n.
+That means, from here to here.
+This is second half cycle.
 So, here x at t is equal to 0, I need to write the expression.
-So, let us go back to the whiteboard for a second half cycle x is equal to minus x 0 minus 2 pi N by key at t is equal to 0.
-Then what we can write?
+So, let us go back to the white board.